AET-MetallicGlass/Supplementary-Data-Codes/README.md

 *<sup>4</sup>National Center for Electron Microscopy, Molecular Foundry, Lawrence Berkeley National Laboratory, Berkeley, CA 94720, USA.*
 **These authors contributed equally to this work.*
 *†Correspondence and requests for materials should be addressed to J.M. (miao@physics.ucla.edu).*

+If you use any of the data and source codes in your publications and/or presentations, we request that you cite our paper: Y. Yang, J. Zhou, F. Zhu, Y. Yuan, D. Chang, D. S. Kim, M. Pham, A. Rana, X. Tian, Y. Yao, S. Osher, A. K. Schmid, L. Hu, P. Ercius and J. Miao, "Determining the three-dimensional atomic structure of an amorphous solid", _Nature_ **592**, 60–64 (2021).

 ## Contents